wch/r-source/ALTREP.md

 be rewritten to allow for this.
 For now, GC is suspended in these allocations.
-Operations `REAL_ELT`, `REAL_GET_RANGE` and the like may also allocate, but these are new operations and code written or modified to uses them should take this into account.
+Operations `REAL_ELT`, `REAL_GET_RANGE` and the like may also allocate, but these are new operations and code written or modified to use them should take this into account.

 There is no specific support for versioning.
 If a class has to be updated in an incompatible way it would be best to consider it a new